How to Hear the Holy Spirit (Simple Beginner Guide to Recognizing God’s Voice)

 Image fx 30 7

-You want to hear God, but you’re not sure how.
+You want to hear God—but you’re not sure how to recognize His voice.

-“How do I know if it’s really the Holy Spirit speaking to me—or just my own thoughts?”
+“How do I know if it’s really the Holy Spirit speaking to me?”

-• how the Holy Spirit actually speaks in everyday life
+• how the Holy Spirit commonly speaks in everyday life

 What Does It Mean To Hear The Holy Spirit?